On this page

 How buy/sell spreads affect your super account

-Multi-asset choices like a MySuper Balanced investment option could have a buy/sell spread of 0.35%, or an International Shares investment option could have a buy/sell spread of 0.50%.
+Multi-asset choices like a MySuper Balanced investment option could have a buy/sell spread of 0.12%, while an Australian Shares investment option could have a buy/sell spread of 0.50%.

-While buy/sell spreads vary significantly between different investment options (for example, between a conservative and high growth option), they also vary considerably among super funds.
+While buy/sell spreads vary significantly between different investment options (for example, between a Conservative and High Growth option), they also vary considerably among super funds.

 Most super funds use unit pricing to determine how much your super account is worth at any particular point in time.
-These units are similar to the shares you buy and sell in a company.
+(These units are similar to the shares you buy and sell in a company.)

 - Sell unit price – This is the price used when money is withdrawn from an investment option for an invest switch, or to pay a direct fee or insurance premium.
 The sell price is also used to work out the current value of your account balance.

-Finding your super fund’s buy/sell spreads
+How to find your super fund’s buy/sell spreads

 In most large super funds, the buy/sell spreads for each investment option are listed in its product disclosure statement (PDS) and published on its website.

-Buy/sell spreads: a fee in disguise?
+Are buy/sell spreads a fee in disguise?

 The key point to understand about buy/sell spreads is that they are charged to ensure fund members joining or leaving the super fund – or joining or leaving an investment option – help pay for the transaction costs their decision generates.